gmarokov/ansible-playbook-postinstall-win/README.md

 4. Enable WinRM on Windows
 5. Add `[local-win] 127.0.0.1` to your hosts in `/etc/ansible/hosts`

-More details about the installation can be found [here](https://dev.to/gmarokov/configure-your-dev-windows-machine-with-ansible-41aj)
+More details about the installation can be found on this [blog post](https://dev.to/gmarokov/configure-your-dev-windows-machine-with-ansible-41aj).

 ## Usage
 Provide Windows username and password when pulling: